Conversations in Communities: Extreme Risk Laws & Safe Gun Storage with Doctors for America

 - Extreme Risk Laws: Extreme risk laws help prevent a person in crisis from harming themselves or others by temporarily removing guns and prohibiting the purchase of firearms.
 Extreme risk laws sometimes go by various names, like Gun Violence Restraining Orders (GVROs) or extreme risk protection orders (ERPOs), but they all have the same goal: empowering members of the community to prevent gun violence without threatening an individual’s Second Amendment rights.
 Currently, only 17 states and Washington, D.C., have some form of an extreme risk law.
 Tell Congress to pass extreme risk laws in all 50 states!

 - Safe Gun Storage: Every day, 8 children and teens are unintentionally injured or killed due to an unlocked or unsupervised gun in the home.
-Unintentional shootings, suicide, and intentional shootings are all forms of family fire: a shooting involving an improperly stored or misused gun in the home that results in death or injury.
+Unintentional shootings, suicide, and intentional shootings are all forms of family fire, which refers to a shooting caused by someone having access to a gun from the home when they shouldn’t have it.
+This includes children as well as those who display behavior that indicates they could harm themselves or others.
 But it doesn't have to be this way.
 Learn more about our award-winning End Family Fire program and how to safely store your firearms.

 Brady President Kris Brown